 34. Set the Mood to Happy

 Construct a hanging photo display with an upbeat theme.
 Choose photos that capture your family in their happy, fun and goofy moments—whether that’s while reading stories, looking up at the stars or celebrating birthdays together.
 Tie multiple photos to the same strand and let it all dangle from a clothes hanger.

 Creating a memorable and engaging photo wall starts with a creative family photo.
 Try dressing in matching outfits or taking a photo during your favorite family activity for a photo unique to your family.
-With your favorite photos in mind, create a photo book or other home decor that you can use to decorate your space with.
-Also, for more wall inspiration: visit these articles about canvas sizes and what is a canvas print.
+With your favorite photos in mind, create a custom photo book or personalized wall art that you can use to decorate your living room, home office, or kitchen.